Primary Outcome

 - Custom event tracking for richer insights

-- Unlocked enterprise use cases (PoS & offline data ingestion)
+- Enabled enterprise use cases (PoS & offline data ingestion)

 - Customer loyalty & LTV tracking